OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 - naming of voices (for example, MuseScore names second-staff voices 5-8, instead of 1-4)
 - naming of other values, where MusicXML lets you input `string`, without further specification

-It is not obvious, how to choose the canonical representation among all possible representations of the same music piece.
-Therefore we decided to use MuseScore 3.6.2 as the source of canonical MusicXML for this project.
+It is not obvious how to choose a canonical representation among all possible representations of the same music piece.
+Therefore, we decided to use MuseScore 3.6.2 as the source of canonical MusicXML for this project.
 If you ever need to harmonize MusicXML from multiple sources, consider these variations.

 ## Reference documentation